yzhernand/blog/content/posts/perl-weekly-challenge-9.md

 my $root = int( sqrt( 10**( $n - 1 ) ) );
 ```

-In this case, if `$n = 5`, then `$root = 316`.
+In this case, if `$n = 5`, then ~~`$root = 316`.
 Cool, we just skipped uselessly squaring `1 ..
-315` (and possibly checking the squares to see if we satisfied the challenge condition, depending on how you wrote your code).
+315`~~ EDIT: This should be 100.
+I had manually calculated it without subtracting 1 as in my code above.
+Oops!/EDIT (and possibly checking the squares to see if we satisfied the challenge condition, depending on how you wrote your code).

 Next, we have to loop until we find a perfect square which has at least `$n` unique digits.
 So I wrote my loop like so: